m417z/ntdoc/descriptions/ntimpersonateclientofport.md

 `NtImpersonateClientOfPort` is called by LPC server process to get security context of client.
-That means: client's Token Object is assiciated with calling server thread (like `NtSetInformationThread` with `ThreadImpersonationToken` information class).
+That means: client's Token Object is associated with calling server thread (like `NtSetInformationThread` with `ThreadImpersonationToken` information class).

 ### PortHandle